Kuadrant/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

     # Request served by echo-XXX-XXX
     ```

-## Introducing the second cluster
+## Introducing the second workload cluster

 So now we have a working gateway with DNS and TLS configured.
-Let place this gateway on a second cluster and bring traffic to that gateway also.
+Let place this gateway on a second workload cluster and bring traffic to that gateway also.

-1. First add the second cluster to the clusterset, by running the following:

-    ```bash
-    kubectl --context kind-mgc-control-plane label managedcluster kind-mgc-workload-1 ingress-cluster=true
-    ```

-2. This has added our workload-1 cluster to the ingress clusterset.
+1. This has added our workload-1 cluster to the ingress clusterset.
 Next we need to modify our placement to update our `numberOfClusters` to 2.
 To patch, run:

     ```bash
     kubectl --context kind-mgc-control-plane patch placement http-gateway -n multi-cluster-gateways --type='json' -p='[{"op": "replace", "path": "/spec/numberOfClusters", "value": 2}]'
     ```

-3. Run the following to see the gateway on the workload-1 cluster:
+2. Run the following to see the gateway on the workload-1 cluster:

     ```bash
-    kubectl --context kind-mgc-workload-1 get gateways -A
+    kubectl --context kind-mgc-workload-2 get gateways -A
     ```
     You'll see the following
     ```